 From inside the doorway, the fluorescent light shone so brightly that it lit up the whole corner of the square.
 Plastic tables and chairs were marshaled together, and we took our seats, waiting for what promised to be the highlight of our evening.
 Just a few feet away, the Mother of the Souk made the final additions to our plates.
 Like so many places in the Marrakech medina, the outside appearance gave no indication of the fantastic things inside.
 An evening with Marrakech Food Tours introduced us to many restaurants and so much traditional Moroccan food that we wouldn’t have found without help.

-We’ve done food tours all over the world from Budapest to the Big Apple and a lot in between.
-In fact, it’s one of our favorite ways to learn about new destinations.
 Most food tours help visitors find great dishes at restaurants they could have visited themselves if they knew where to go.
 Our visit with Marrakech Food Tours was totally different—most of the stops would be nearly impossible to find unless you knew the medina well and had a decent command of French or Arabic.
 We felt like we were doing something authentic and local, seeing a side of the city that most visitors miss and seeing some of the most unique places to eat in Marrakech.

 Highlights of a Marrakech Food Tour

 Our culinary journey through the honeycombed alleys of the medina included nine stops featuring Marrakech street food.
 We were in heaven.
 Here’s a look at a few of our favorites.

 Traditional couscous in the souk